SK8IN2/SK8IN2/README.md

 ☆ Ace091010 (Ace)

-Yes, Linkin and Slip are both part of the "Nu Metal" genre.
-Not punk, not metal.
+Yes, Linkin, Limp, and Slip are all part of the "Nu Metal" genre.
+Not punk, not emo, not metal.
 Thank you